Get ready to apply now

 Q: When will shortlisted applicants/winners be notified /announced?

-– Shortlisted applicants from the second round (live pitch presentations) will be notified by June 24, 2021
+– Finalists selected during the second round (live pitch presentations) will be notified by June 9, 2022

 Q: Can you tell me more about the pitching events?

-We will be asking the finalists to present their pitch again, this time to the finals judging panel on June 30, 2021 in central London.
-On the same date the winner will be announced at the award event, also taking place in London.
+We will be asking the finalists to present their pitch again, this time to the finals judging panel on June 29, 2022 in central London.
+On the same date the winners will be announced at the award event, also taking place in London.
 Reasonable travel expenses to attend the finals pitch and award event will be paid for applicants coming from outside of London.

 Q: If a group is shortlisted, is it okay if only the lead applicant attends the pitching day?